al3xandr3/al3xandr3.github.io/_posts/data-analysis.md

 10) Most importantly, change all the rules, and challenge all the rules, not to be difficult, but because you only get better by making others around you better.

 One of the most famous psychological studies in the last few years is the Dunning-Kruger Effect.
 Its best description is:

-The Dunning–Kruger effect is a cognitive bias in which unskilled people make poor decisions and reach erroneous conclusions, but their incompetence denies them the metacognitive ability to recognize their mistakes.
+> The Dunning–Kruger effect is a cognitive bias in which unskilled people make poor decisions and reach erroneous conclusions, but their incompetence denies them the metacognitive ability to recognize their mistakes.
 The unskilled therefore suffer from illusory superiority, rating their ability as above average, much higher than it actually is, while the highly skilled underrate their own abilities, suffering from illusory inferiority.
 To put simply, when you don’t know what you don’t know, you have no ability to differentiate what is right or wrong.

 Reference: http://blogs.adobe.com/digitalmarketing/personalization/conversion-optimization/why-we-do-what-we-do-dunning-kruger-effect/

 ---

+### Metrics in an Organization(or on any application)

+1. Learn the context and ecosystem: what products, activities exist, what is important money, users, downloads, etc..
+2. Who are the stakeholders, that can act on insight, and their understanding on stats.
+3. Define the metrics framework (like REAN) and the KPIs
+4. Data step 1: Build a daily/weekly report.
+What happened.
+With drilldown levels: lvl.1: sales change. lvl.2: what product changed. lvl.3: specific country change, etc...
+Lvl.1 some say should be up to 3 KPIs
+ - The data backend systems are secondary and the tool to display it also.
+Excel is excelent to cretae an agile dashboard.
+ - This exercise might also reveal gaps with data insfrastructure/
+5. Data step X: Actionable insights for each stakeholder.
+Guidance, and this might vary by stakeholder.
+6. AB testing / Optimize
+7. Prediction

+Choosing KPIs: Actionable, that put some pressure on something, and the pressure pushes things in right direction.
+Bit like economic changing action.

+---

+### Machine learning

+Is all about creating a model of some observed function.
+Usefull to have programs automating a process and for predicting(guessing).

+Ex, simple: by your email history of classifying mails with "buy this" as spam, i can guess that the next one "buy this" is also spam (An average is model, simple and naive)
+Ex, complex: by recording the way you drive your car given the road ahead, i can learn and also drive a car in same way.

+Tipically is also said that all models are wrong but try to get the closer as possible (the least square errors)

+Andre Ng machine learning classes are excelent.

+---

+### Reporting & Charting

+- Inference Analysis is great to find what explains the major changes.
+Visual drilldown, of what variables most contributed to the top level change.

+- Top Impact - quantifies what final impact(revenue for example) had a change in percent, ex:
+ A, change: -10%, impact: 5$
+ B, change: -2%, impact: 1k$
+So B is actually more important althought that is not evident from the change.
+Then order by order of importance

+- Relative change chart, to see the relative change over time of a specific metric.

 ### Analysis tecniques
 - Correlation